-The origins of the Shibuya station date back more than 100 years, when operations began in 1885.
-Currently, Shibuya station serves more than eight different lines and is jointly operated by the JR East, Keio, Tokyu, and Tokyo Metro metro companies.
-Tokyu Corporation, one of the main operators of Shibuya Station, has completed a large part of planned renovations in Shibuya in 2019, making it once again a youthful and modern district.
 Be sure to check out the impressive Shibuya Stream, Shibuya Scramble Square, Hikarie, and Fukuras buildings when you are here.
-These high rise buildings are filled with not only regular and shared offices, but also boast shops with the newest fashion, pop up stores, great food markets, trendy cafes, and other entertainment.
+These high rise buildings are filled with not only regular and shared offices.
+There are also boast shops with the newest fashion, pop up stores, great food markets, trendy cafes, and other entertainment.

 Right after crossing the scramble crossing, you will find the birthplace of many Japanese fashion trends, Center Gai.
 This is a pedestrian zone located in the heart of Shibuya, lined with shops, boutiques, and game centers.
 At night, the street is filled with young people heading to restaurants, bars, and nightclubs.
 This is the nightlife district for those aged around 16-25.

 The streets of Shibuya continue to mark the dictation of world fashion trends.
-The iconic building of Shibuya109 is a mecca for teenagers interested in following the latest fashion crazes, while Shibuya Hikarie and Seibu are modern complexes for shopping and visiting sophisticated restaurants.
+The iconic building of Shibuya 109 is a mecca for teenagers interested in following the latest fashion crazes.
+Shibuya Hikarie and Seibu, on the other hand, are modern complexes for shopping and visiting sophisticated restaurants.
 Not only is it a dream for the modern fashionista, if you are a designer or creator you should not skip modern lifestyle megastores Tokyu Hands and Loft, or buy some extravagant souvenirs at discount giant Don Quijote or quirky subculture store Village Vanguard.

 Your Japan Tour